vogarko/map2loop/README.md

 -vi.
 Max_age field (can be same as Min_age field, and can be simple numerical ordering (bigger number is older))

 4. Fault/Fold Axial Trace Polylines:
 -a.
-Faults terminate on other faults but don’t cross
+Faults terminate on other faults but do not cross
 -b.
 Faults/Folds have as attributes:
 -i.
 Object ID
 -ii.
 Field that determines if polyline is fault or fold axial trace